offbynull/coroutines/README.md

   operandObjects[0]    // operand index is 0 / type is Lcom/offbynull/coroutines/user/Continuation;
 ```

-For each method that's identified to run as part of a coroutine, the corresponding ```.coroutinesinfo``` file details the...
+For each method identified to run as part of a coroutine, the corresponding ```.coroutinesinfo``` file details the...

  * basic method details (signature, return type, name, class it belongs to, etc..).
  * unique ID used to identify the method (based on class name, method name, and method description).